-The purpose of the BwD Eat Well Move More Shape Up Strategy is to provide a framework for action to reduce levels of obesity and increase physical activity levels and ultimately increase healthy life expectancy.
+The purpose of the BwD Eat Well Move More Shape Up Strategy is to provide a framework for action to increase the number of people with a healthy weight and to increase physical activity levels and ultimately increase healthy life expectancy.
 It draws upon local experience and knowledge, the dedicated health and social care workforce within the borough, a network of passionate volunteers and community groups and research evidence to improve the health and wellbeing of the residents of the Borough.